shivani-nadkarni/photo_app/README.md

 ```
 apt-get install postgresql
 ```
 Change the database URL accordingly.
 For postgreSQL, we have default user as 'postgres' and no default password.
 You can set password for the same.
-I have set 'postgres' as password
+I have set 'postgres' as the password.

 You can then set environment variables for database URL and secret key as follows.
 ```